YetiForceCompany/YetiForceCRM/README.md

 -	Added checking if contact and record owner agreed to get emails.
 -	Added a possibility to remove a webdav account.
 -	Changed the order of fields in a quick create window for contacts.
+-	Changed the display of notifications.
 -	Added verification of duplicates in workflow 'Create To Do/Task'.
 -	Removed a field with a signature and added a global signature configuration.
+-	Removed 'Feedback' field.
 -	Removed 'More' button from module detail view.
 -	Turned off Signature in send_mail.
 -	Turned off inactive chart.